vbd/Fieldnotes/golang.md

 - [Linear code is more readable](https://blog.separateconcerns.com/2023-09-11-linear-code.html) :arrow_right:
 There is always the danger that with time compact functions become real "monsters" that are hard to read or understand. one of my last experiences was a function where the indented code was only visible, without scrolling, on the last 20% of the monitor (49" Samsung CRG 9) on the right side.
 Not my code, should help to debug, will we need a 49" monitor for debugging or two of them side by side in future?
 A healthy balance would suit us all.
+- [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) This page collects common comments made during reviews of Go code, so that a single detailed explanation can be referred to by shorthands.
+This is a laundry list of common style issues, not a comprehensive style guide.